 Growth investments: Another popular strategy for beginners is to identify growth investments.
 This means looking for emerging companies and purchasing shares before the business takes off.
 One of the most popular examples of utilizing a growth investment strategy can be seen by looking at Apple shareholders.

 Dollar-cost averaging: Dollar-cost averaging is investment-speak for, “I regularly contribute to my portfolio.”
 With this strategy, investors pick an amount and an interval to add funds to their existing assets.
 For example, automatically contributing $100 from each paycheck to your 401(k) would help increase the value of that investment account over time.
+The key benefit of dollar-cost averaging is automating your investment process.
+You won’t be tempted to time the market or experience every low or high in the cycle.

 Value investments: Value investing is essentially the bargain shopping equivalent in the financial world.
 This strategy involves identifying investments that are priced below value and expected to grow.
 This could mean looking for property in an up and coming neighborhood or perhaps purchasing stocks of a lesser-known company expected to take off.